-The median wage in 2016 for Biomedical Engineers in California is $99,157 annually, or $47.67 hourly.
-The median wage for Biomedical Engineers in San Diego County is $84,132 annually, or $40.45 hourly.
+The median wage in 2016 for Biomedical Engineers in California was $99,157 annually, or $47.67 hourly.
+The median wage for Biomedical Engineers in San Diego County was $84,132 annually, or $40.45 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most Biomedical Engineers receive excellent benefits.
 These generally include medical insurance, vacation leave, sick leave, dental insurance, and a retirement plan.
 Other benefits may include vision and life insurance.